NiharNayak/data-engineer-infra/assignment.md

-## 🧪 Take-Home Task: Real-Time Ingestion and Delivery Guarantee
+## 🧪 Take-Home Task: Real-Time Ingestion with Delivery Guarantees & Data Correction

 ### **Context:**

-You are working on a streaming data pipeline for ingesting real-time events (e.g., user activity logs) from a simulated source to a data warehouse or lake.
-You must build a pipeline that ensures **no data loss**, handles **late-arriving events**, and provides **at least-once delivery guarantees**.
+You’re designing a real-time ingestion pipeline to process user activity events from a simulated source.
+This pipeline must support **at-least-once delivery**, handle **late-arriving events**, and process **source-side deletions or invalidations**.

 ---